 The bill requires a court to impose child maintenance restitution on an offender who commits an OVI-related aggravated vehicular homicide when the deceased victim was a parent, legal custodian, or guardian of a surviving minor child.
 OVI-related aggravated vehicular homicide occurs when the victim's death was proximately caused by an operating a vehicle while intoxicated (OVI) violation, or a violation of a substantially equivalent municipal ordinance.
-The type of vehicle involved may include any motor vehicle, motorcycle, snowmobile, locomotive, watercraft, or aircraft.
+The type of vehicle involved may include any motor vehicle, motorcycle, or snowmobile.1

 Under current law, OVI-related aggravated vehicular homicide is generally a second degree felony, carrying a mandatory prison term, with a minimum term (selected by the court) of 2, 3, 4, 5, 6, 7, or 8 years and a possible criminal fine of up to \$15,000.
-Additional financial sanctions (such as restitution) may be imposed and a lifetime driver's license suspension must be imposed.
-If certain enhancement factors apply (for example, the offender was driving on a suspended license at the time of the offense), the offense is a first degree felony, carrying a longer mandatory prison term and higher criminal fine.
+Additional financial sanctions (such as restitution) may be imposed and a lifetime driver's license suspension must be imposed.2 If certain enhancement factors apply (for example, the offender was driving on a suspended license at the time of the offense), the offense is a first degree felony, carrying a longer mandatory prison term and higher criminal fine.3

 In addition to the sanctions specified above, the bill requires the court to order the offender to pay child maintenance restitution when the victim was the parent of at least one surviving minor child.
 The court must order child maintenance for each of the victim's surviving children.
 However, if a surviving parent, legal guardian, or custodian of the child or children obtains a civil judgment covering the cost of child maintenance prior to the disposition of the criminal case, the court may not impose child maintenance.
-If the civil judgment occurs after the disposition of the criminal case, the child maintenance amount must be offset by the amount of the judgment.
-For each minor child of the victim, the offender must pay child maintenance until that child reaches age 18.
+If the civil judgment occurs after the disposition of the criminal case, the child case, the child maintenance amount must be offset by the